 6. Enhance Keto With Exercise

 Not to mention, exercise will raise your resting metabolic rate (RMR) which is the number of calories burned throughout the day while at rest.
 The more you exercise daily, the higher this number will go.
-And who doesn’t want to burn more calories while resting, right?
+Everyone wants to burn more calories while resting.

 If you don’t have experience exercising for weight loss, know that you are not alone!
 Exercising, in the beginning, can be intimidating, but keep in mind that every person who’s ever set foot in a gym had to begin with the first step.
-If you don’t know where to start, the starting strength program is ideal for those seeking to begin weight lifting
+If you don’t know where to start, the starting strength routine is ideal for those seeking to begin weight lifting.

 7. Avoid Alcohol (Or Certain Types)